Ontotext-AD/graphdb-aws-deployment-guide/docs/emergency-maintenance/EMER-002.md

    * First remove the failed nodes from the cluster.
    * Add the new nodes to the cluster, it’s important to add all new nodes in a single rest call.
    This will avoid building and sending a snapshot multiple times.
-   Please note that this will trigger full replication, and it could be time-consuming depending on the size of the repository.
+   Please note that this will trigger full replication, and it could be time-consuming, depending on the repositories size.

 ## Rebuilding the Cluster from a Single Node
 Sometimes, multiple nodes can fail or in other situations:
-* nodes might be available,but cannot agree on the state of the cluster,
+* nodes might be available,but cannot agree on the state of the cluster.
 * cannot agree, which the leader is, and the cluster will be in a deadlocked state, unable to process write or even read requests.

 In such cases, the cluster can be rebuilt from a single node.